MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/introduction-to-xamarin-forms.md

 This causes the new `LoginPage` object to be pushed on the navigation stack, where it becomes the active page.

 The active page can be popped from the navigation stack by pressing the *Back* button on the device, regardless of whether this is a physical button on the device or an on-screen button.
-To programmatically return to the previous page, the `LoginPage` instance must invoke the [`PopAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PopAsync()/) method, as demonstrated in the following code example:
+To programmatically return to the previous page, the `LoginPage` instance must invoke the [`PopAsync`](xref:Xamarin.Forms.NavigationPage.PopAsync) method, as demonstrated in the following code example:

 ```csharp
 await Navigation.PopAsync();